MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/mac-whatsnew.md

 - Addressed an issue where the UI would stop resolving a workspace name during subscription.
 - Fixed an in-session bug where graphics updates would stall while the client continued to send input.
-- Resolved a number of reliability issues identified through crash reporting.
+- Resolved reliability issues identified through crash reporting.

 ## Updates for version 10.5.0